 Katherine Arden

-Katherine Arden Burdine, better known by her pen name Katherine Arden, is an acclaimed American novelist, celebrated for her captivating Winternight trilogy of fantasy novels.
-Set in medieval Russia, these novels have not only enthralled readers with their vivid storytelling and richly drawn characters but have also earned nominations for prestigious awards, including the Hugo and Locus Awards.
-Beyond the realms of fantasy, Arden has crafted the Small Spaces series, a collection of horror novels aimed at middle grade children.
-The series' debut, Small Spaces, was honored with the Vermont Golden Dome Book Award in 2020, further cementing Arden's versatility and skill as a writer.
+Katherine Arden Burdine, best known by her pen name Katherine Arden, is an American novelist.
+She was born in 1987 and is renowned for her Winternight trilogy of fantasy novels, which are set in medieval Russia and have garnered nominations for the Hugo and Locus Awards.
+She is also the author of the Small Spaces series of horror novels aimed at middle-grade children.
+The first in this series, Small Spaces, won the Vermont Golden Dome Book Award in 2020.

 Are you sure you want to delete this?